HigherOrderCO/Bend/docs/lazy-definitions.md

 This code will work as expected, since `cons` and `nil` are lambdas without free variables, they will be automatically floated to new definitions if the [float-combinators](compiler-options#float-combinators) option is active, allowing them to be unrolled lazily by hvm.

 It's recommended to use a [supercombinator](https://en.wikipedia.org/wiki/Supercombinator) formulation to make terms be unrolled lazily, preventing infinite expansion in recursive function bodies.

+If you have a set of mutually recursive functions, you only need to make one of the steps lazy.
+This might be useful when doing micro-optimizations, since it's possible to avoid part of the small performance cost of linearizing lambdas.

 ### Automatic optimization